Tony learns Gloria Trillo committed suicide.

 By the time Tony arrives at the hospital, Artie has had his stomach pumped and is in stable condition.
 Tony explodes in a fit of anger when Artie suspects him of knowing all along that this is how events would play out (i.e. Tony would be able to have his hefty restaurant tab that Charmaine always complains about erased).
 In a sequence that echoes Tony’s earlier confrontation with Dr. Melfi, Tony gets right in Artie’s face:

-Tony has spent the entire episode trying to convince himself of his own goodness, so he is outraged that Artie could suggest that he is so coldhearted and calculating.
+Tony has spent the entire episode trying to convince himself of his own goodness, and he therefore gets outraged at Artie’s suggestion that he could be so coldhearted and calculating.
 He then—coldheartedly and calculatingly—figures out a way to disguise Artie’s suicide attempt; it is very important to Tony that others do not know that he was in any way connected to Arthur’s desperate act.

 In his next session with Melfi, Tony admits that Artie’s assessment of him may be pretty accurate.
 He tells Melfi that he made a donation to the suicide hotline in Gloria Trillo’s name.
 (We’ve seen him similarly buy back his peace-of-mind in previous episodes, such as when he gave $50,000 to paraplegic Beansie Gaeta, and when he offered cash to demoted police officer Wilmore.)
 With the donation, Tony absolves himself of all guilt, and no longer needs to convince himself that he really is a fine person.

-Christopher is committing a slow suicide through substance abuse.
+We can say that Christopher is committing suicide too, but of a slow sort—through substance abuse.
 In the hour’s opening scene, he is strung out on his couch—with the TV tuned to a program about the Egyptian pyramids—when he gets a phone call from his boss.
-Tony gives him good news – Chris will be getting more and more responsibility, on track to essentially become the underboss in the famiglia’s pyramidal organization.
+Tony gives him good news: Chris will be getting more and more responsibility, on track to essentially become the underboss in the mob’s pyramidal organization.
 Chris is gladdened by the news.
 (Tony’s strategy to bind the young man to himself is working.)
 Chris promises Tony that he will not disappoint.
 But Chris cannot stop using.
-He gets high with another junkie later, and peers at the stoned stranger he sees in the mirror.
-Throughout the hour, we see characters come face-to-face with their own true natures – and not liking the reflection that gazes back at them:
+He later gets high with another junkie, and peers at the stoned stranger he sees in the mirror.
+Throughout the hour, we see characters come face-to-face with their own true natures—and not liking the reflection that gazes back at them:

 Tony wants to help those in need around him but he’s no Mother Teresa; Artie isn’t the trendsetting, tough, debonair capital investor that he imagines himself to be; and Chris is more “Jesse Pinkman” from Breaking Bad than he is “Michael Corleone” from The Godfather.

-As Tony tries to get a handle on the type of person he really is, AJ’s friends also try to make sense of him – not of Tony Soprano the man, but of Tony Soprano the gangster.
+As Tony tries to get a handle on the type of person he really is, AJ’s friends also try to make sense of him—not of Tony Soprano the man, but of Tony Soprano the gangster.
 Tony’s home and belongings don’t fit the “gangster” image imprinted on their young minds by all the movies they’ve watched.
-(And Tony’s stuff doesn’t come anywhere close to being as dazzling or valuable as the stuff owned by Devin’s family.)
+(And Tony’s stuff doesn’t come anywhere close to being as dazzling or valuable as the stuff owned by Devin Pillsbury’s family.)
 In the last sequence of the episode, AJ’s buddy wonders out loud why Tony doesn’t live up to his perception of a gangster.
 AJ can only answer “I don’t know.”
 Ultimately, perception is a big mystery.
-The impressions we make on other people, the perceptions we have of others, and of ourselves, and how and why these perceptions come to be – it is all finally one giant mystery.
+The impressions we make on other people, the perceptions we have of others, and of ourselves, and how and why these perceptions come to be—it is all finally one giant mystery.

 Watching the series again now, I’m really becoming a fan of Michael Imperioli as a writer.
 I thought his “Christopher” (4.03) was a laugh-riot, and “Everybody Hurts” has some hilarious moments as well: certain beats between Artie and Charmaine, between Artie and Elodi, between Artie and the mirror had me almost on the floor.
 There were multiple laughs when AJ and Devin bugged Meadow at the South Bronx Law Center after their coitus interruptus by Carmela and her $3000 Lladro statuette.
 But I think the funniest moment is when AJ’s friend mistakes “Satriale’s Pork Store” for, of course, a gay strip club.

 The Sopranos is increasingly playing with traditional TV forms.
 Season 4 deviates from the typical seasonal arc that one finds on most TV shows.
 The Imperioli-scripted episodes are particularly representative of this deviation.
 “Christopher” completely abandoned previous storylines to be a true stand-alone episode; “Everybody Hurts” is more complicated.
 Its major story, about the suicide and suicide-attempt of Gloria and Artie, doesn’t really go beyond this hour.
 The seemingly minor relationship between Tony and cousin Brian gets expanded in later episodes, while AJ and Devin’s story will flatline.
-A heavy-duty storyline of the season—Adriana’s relationship with the Feds—isn’t broached at all here.
-(Adriana appears onscreen for a few moments in the first minute and does not appear again.)
+A heavy-duty storyline of the season—Adriana’s relationship with the Feds—is only touched upon indirectly.
 The only story of this hour that remains truly consequential by the end of the season is Carmela’s continuing infatuation with Furio.
 (It is consequential despite being a storyline in which nothing really happens between Carm and Furio.)
 The atypical flow of Season 4 works only because David Chase is like a maestro, conducting his writing team like an orchestra: unifying the ensemble, setting tempos, shaping themes, cuing certain storylines while muting others… He is ever-mindful of the subtle effects that his decisions have on the dynamics of the work; he is the Leonard Bernstein of TV showrunners.

 - On the DVD commentary, Imperioli says that his grandfather and David Chase’s dad were both employed at the same factory in Mt.
 Vernon at the same time.
 Some viewers have criticized the unlikely coincidences or connections that sometimes occur on the series as being unrealistic, but such coincidences do occur in real life.